Friday, December 13, 2013

 http://www.reuters.com/article/domesticNews/idUSTRE50I44I20090119

-In the overwhelming majority of the 51 Mexican detainee cases, there is little doubt that the detainees received super due process and other protections within their cases.
+In the overwhelming majority of the 51 Mexican detainee cases, there is little doubt that the detainees received super due process and other protectionwithin their cases.

-Looking specifically at the dates of when these 51 detainees were originally arrested, and the history of Mexico's interest in Mexican nationals arrested in the US at such times, there is very little or no supportive evidence that Mexico would have provided any additional assistance, at all, or any additional assistance which would have impacted the end result in these cases, had their consulates been notified at that time.
+Looking specifically at the dates of when these 51 detainees were originally arrested, and the history of Mexico's interest in Mexican nationals arrested in the US, at such times, there is very little to no supportive evidence that Mexico would have provided any additional assistance or any additional assistance which would have impacted the end result in these cases, had their consulates been notified at that time, which results in a harmless error ruling, leaving the verdict and sentence intact which is, precisely, what has occurred, in that circumstance.

 ICJ PROBLEMS